chrischeks/microservice-challenge/README.md

 ### To run this project you need to take the following steps:

-- This project consists of three microservices which needs to be started separately
+- This project consists of three microservices which needs to be started separately.
+Each service has its sperate README.md file.

 1. Install NodeJS [NodeJS](https://nodejs.org/en/).
 1. A code editor [VS code] (https://code.visualstudio.com/download)